CiscoDevNet/OtelObs/README.md

         terraform apply

+This should deploy all o the components we manually deployed in prior steps.

 ### AppD Collector Updates - Fanout to Multiple Observability Backends

 Let's configure the OpenTelemetry collector to send traces to Jaeger and Zipkin in addition to AppDynamics Cloud.